 - Hurricane deductibles: These come into effect when winds reach 74 mph, known as hurricane strength.

-- Wind and hail deductibles: These come into effect any time wind from a hurricane, tropical storm, tornado, or other weather event damages your property.
+- Wind and hail deductibles: These come into effect any time wind from a hurricane, tropical storm, tornado, or other weather event impacts that harmed your property.

 In August of 2021, Louisiana Statute § 22:1267.1 took effect.
 This new statute dictated that insurers could only charge commercial property owners one hurricane deductible per calendar year.